Nfratt/Week12-Day03-TopMusic/README.md

     * Bonus:  add more options here to find top 10 by region
   * A query which searches for a specific song in the top 5000 and returns the data for it

 * HINT: There are some MySQL queries which could make some of these tasks even easier to accomplish.
-Feel free to look at MySQL's documentation to find some of them.
+Feel free to look at MySQL's documenPtation to find some of them.

 ## Step 3: Time permitting, return search results that include album info